 How's your capacity?

 How is your agency or organization "doing more with less"?
 What have been your limits?
 Tell us your thoughts by leaving a comment below or writing us at firstname.lastname@example.org!
-Click the button below to learn more about Detroit's financial comeback and grants management strategies:
+Learn more about Detroit's financial comeback and grants management strategies.